dojo/docs/developer/design/loader.rst

     and/or two different versions of the same package. (note: packageMap is only useful to the dojo loader; currently other loaders do not support this feature).

-We now have enough to describe the midToPath process.
-The entering arguments to the algorithm are the module identifier (denoted "mid") to be mapped, and, optionally, a reference module (denoted "rm").
+We now have enough to describe the moduleIdToPath process.
+The entering arguments to the algorithm are the module identifier (denoted "moduleId") to be mapped, and, optionally, a reference module (denoted "rm").

-  1. If mid is relative and rm is not provided, an exception is thrown--the mid is not rational.
+  1. If moduleId is relative and rm is not provided, an exception is thrown--the moduleId is not rational.

-  2. If mid is relative and rm is provided, then set mid to the module identifier given by rm + "/../" + mid and collapse any relative segments.
+  2. If moduleId is relative and rm is provided, then set moduleId to the module identifier given by rm + "/../" + moduleId and collapse any relative segments.
 Relative segments are collapsed by removing all /./ and x/.. segments (where x is not ..).
 For example a/b/c/../../d would be resolved to a/d by collapsing c/.. then b/..
-At this point mid must be an absolute module identifier and contain no relative segments; if it does not meet this criteria, an exception is thrown--the mid is not rational.
+At this point moduleId must be an absolute module identifier and contain no relative segments; if it does not meet this criteria, an exception is thrown--the moduleId is not rational.

   3. If rm is given, and rm is a member of a package, and that package has a package map, then apply that package map to map the top-level segment.
 This application will either map that segment to another top-level name or default to the identify map (x implies x).
 I'll describe the implications of this step in xxx; for the remainder of this section, assume that, if a packageMap exists, it always maps x to x.

-  4. Look up the mid computed in Step 3 in the aliases map.
-If the mid is mapped, then restart the process at Step 3 with the mapped mid.
+  4. Look up the moduleId computed in Step 3 in the aliases map.
+If the moduleId is mapped, then restart the process at Step 3 with the mapped moduleId.

-  5. If the first segment of mid is identical to a package name, then note that mid indicates a module in the given package; call this package package-of-mid; further, if mid consists of exactly one segment, then append "/" and the value of the main configuration variable for package-of-mid to mid.
-Otherwise, when the first segment of mid does not name a known package, note that mid is not a member of a package.
+  5. If the first segment of moduleId is identical to a package name, then note that moduleId indicates a module in the given package; call this package package-of-moduleId; further, if moduleId consists of exactly one segment, then append "/" and the value of the main configuration variable for package-of-moduleId to moduleId.
+Otherwise, when the first segment of moduleId does not name a known package, note that moduleId is not a member of a package.

-  6. Attempt to apply paths: find the longest module identifier fragment, always starting with the first segment, in paths that matches mid after Step 5 (if any).
-If such a fragment is found, set the result to mid after replacing the matched fragment of mid with the mapped path.
+  6. Attempt to apply paths: find the longest module identifier fragment, always starting with the first segment, in paths that matches moduleId after Step 5 (if any).
+If such a fragment is found, set the result to moduleId after replacing the matched fragment of moduleId with the mapped path.

-  7. If no paths were found in Step 6 and mid references a module in a package, set the result to mid after replacing the first segment (the package name) with the location configuration variable for the given package.
+  7. If no paths were found in Step 6 and moduleId references a module in a package, set the result to moduleId after replacing the first segment (the package name) with the location configuration variable for the given package.

-  8. If neither Step 6 or 7 were applied and has("config-tlmSiblingOfDojo") is truthy, then set the result to "../" + mid.
+  8. If neither Step 6 or 7 were applied and has("config-tlmSiblingOfDojo") is truthy, then set the result to "../" + moduleId.

-  9. If none of Steps 6, 7, or 8 were applied then set the result to mid.
+  9. If none of Steps 6, 7, or 8 were applied then set the result to moduleId.

   10. If result is not absolute, then prefix result with the configuration variable baseUrl.

   11. Append the suffix ".js" to result.

-result now holds the path implied by (mid, rm).
+result now holds the path implied by (moduleId, rm).

 Yes, when viewed in toto, it's complicated.
 And probably more time has been spent on various mailing lists debating this algorithm than any other part of the AMD loader specification.
 Fortunately, there are just a few common patterns that